jeremypbeasley/canlis_j/studio.markdown

     photos:
     - title:
       url: "/uploads/20241117_canlis_NWSS4227_web.jpg"
       aria-label:
+  - title: Kenlis Fanny Pack
+    desc: 'Finally, a place for your essentials: keys, phone, wallet… and the three Barbies who refuse to be separated from their convertible.
+One size fits all.'
+    year: 2024
+    price: 45
+    purchase_url:
+    is_soldout: true
+    partner:
+    photos:
+    - title:
+      url: "/uploads/kenlisfannypack.jpg"
+      aria-label:
   - title: Kenlis Trucker Cap
     desc: Dreamhouse in the front, truck stop in the back.
 One size fits all.